Frequently Asked Questions

 Kurapia is a sterile plant, meaning it will not produce seeds.
 This is to prevent spreading into areas you don't want it.
 This also means it's only available by us via plugs.

-How do I plant Kurapia?
+How Do I fix Problems With Kurapia?

 My Kurapia has grasses growing through it!